productpeel/PEEL-SDK/README.md

 ### Capturing User Generated Content - Video/Image/Text

-Here we will describe what's available and how you would
+Here we will describe what's available and provide an example of implementation.

+Also, we need to lay out what is customizable.

 ### Displaying User Generated Content

 Here we will describe the options available for displaying and taging user generated content.

+Also, we need to lay out what is customizable.

 ### Commenting and Notifications

 Here we will describe how we handle comments and notifications.
+Also, we need to lay out what is customizable.

 ### Support or Contact